 examination taken before September 1, 2015 as only one attempt, is set to

 expire.
-Beginning September 1, 2018, all attempts of the same examination will
+Beginning September 1, 2018, all attempts of the same examination, no matter when they occurred, will

 count toward the 5-attempt testing limit regardless of when the examination was